February 25, 2026

 Equally important is democratic vigilance.
 Participation does not end at the ballot box.
 Citizens must be prepared to vote, wait, observe, and lawfully protect the integrity of their choices until results are announced.
 Democracies mature when citizens understand that their duty is both to elect leaders and to safeguard the process peacefully and legally.

-It is now evident that His Excellency, Mr. Peter Obi, has formally aligned with the recently formed coalition party, the Action Democratic Alliance (ADC), signaling his commitment to pursuing change through institutional politics.
+It is now evident that His Excellency, Mr. Peter Obi, has formally aligned with the recently formed coalition party, the African Democratic Congress (ADC), signaling his commitment to pursuing change through institutional politics.
 His Excellency, Rabiu Musa Kwankwaso, has yet to settle on a platform.
 However, the core commitment of this alliance transcends party logo.
 What matters most is not the party logo but the essence of the alliance: to transform Nigeria politically and economically.

 This proposed alliance is not a partnership of convenience, but one of complementary strength.
 Obi brings a discipline that global investors and development partners respect.
 Kwankwaso brings the reach and structure required to ensure that reform touches every community, every demographic, and every voter.
 Together, they offer a rare synthesis of credibility, capacity, and competence, a path from waste to worth, not just in rhetoric, but in results.